-- Prior Recommended Course(s): Successful completion of 9th and 10th grade UC Approved "b" courses; grades 11 and 12 - Homework Expectation: Approximately two hours per week, but can be longer when students are working on stories.
+- Prerequisites: Successful completion of 9th and 10th grade UC Approved "b" courses; grades 11 and 12 - Homework Expectation: Approximately two hours per week, but can be longer when students are working on stories.
 Surveyed students reported 1-2 hours per week. - District SLOs Addressed in this Course: 1, 2, 5, 6 - This is a college prep course - Students wishing to continue their studies in English may re-enroll in this course for Elective credit